hcsaustrup/inside-nova-pro/Documentation/Hardware/BaseBoard.md

 This board has all the I/O peripherals needed to communicate with sensors, network (either through wifi or Ethernet), GSM network as well as a siren and a smaller beeper.
 The board also receives power from an external power supply and charges the battery.
 It also holds the [SOM](SOM.md).

-For development, see the [Forlinx OKMX6UL-C1 Base Board](BaseBoard-OKMX6UL-C1.md).
+For development, see the [Forlinx OKMX6UL-C1 Base Board](BaseBoard-OKMX6UL-C1.md) or the [Forlinx OKMX6UL-C2 Base Board](BaseBoard-OKMX6UL-C2.md)

 ## Versions